Billing & Insurance

 - patient/family income

 - number of dependents

-For individuals not covered by health insurance and who do not qualify for charitable care, EMHS will work with you to make payment arrangements that are fair and reasonable.
-Discounts for services may also be provided.
-Please contact the Credit Office.
+Please note for individuals not covered by health insurance and who do not qualify for financial assistance, EMHS will work with you to make payment arrangements that are fair and reasonable.

 Frequently Asked Questions